Abstraction Health

 Piperine (Black Pepper Extract)

-Both exert anti-inflammatory effects via distinct pathways (curcumin via NF-κB inhibition; omega-3s via eicosanoid modulation); fat content of fish oil may also aid curcumin absorption
+Both exert anti-inflammatory effects through different pathways (curcumin via NF-κB inhibition; omega-3s via eicosanoid modulation), and fat co-ingestion may also enhance curcumin absorption.

 Safety & interactions